ssbc/bipf/README.md

 of seek - if it's only needed to parse a couple of elements, it can be significantly faster than parsing.

+### seekKeyCached (buffer, start, target) => pointer

+Same as `seekKey`, but uses a cache to avoid re-seeking the pointers if the same arguments have been provided in the past.

 ### seekPath (buffer, start, array_of_buffers) => pointer

 The same as `seekKey`, except for a recursive path.